raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/choice.md

 ### truthiness and the ternary operator

 In JavaScript, there is a notion of "truthiness."
 Every value in JavaScript is "truthy" except `false`, `null`, and `undefined`.
+The opposite of "truthy" is "falsy," and the aforementioned `false`, `null`, and `undefined` are considered "falsy."

 The reason why this matters is that the various logical operators (as well as the if statement) actually operate on *truthiness*, not on boolean values.
 This affects the way the `!`, `&&`, and `||` operators work.
 We'll look at them in a moment, but first, we'll look at one more operator.

 JavaScript inherited an operator from the C family of languages, the *ternary* operator.
 It's the only operator that takes *three* arguments.
 It looks like this: `first ? second : third`.
 It evaluates `first`, and if `first` is "truthy", it evaluates `second` and that is its value.
 If `first` is not truthy, it evaluates `third` and that is its value.